 Try growing avocado trees with your children, it is fun and very easy.

-If you have several pits at once, your chances of success are multiplied!
+If you have several pits at once, your chances of success increase dramatically!

 Credits for images shared to Nature & Garden (all edits by Gaspard Lorthiois):

-Tall home-grown avocado by Rosalyn & Gaspard Lorthiois, own work
+Tall home-grown avocado (also on social media) by Rosalyn & Gaspard Lorthiois, own work

 Avocado seed setup by Rosalyn & Gaspard Lorthiois, own work